 - Differentiate yourself and showcase your advanced skills to your organization by being a champion for positive and innovative change

 - Unleash the power of government data by understanding the capabilities of emerging tools and best practices

-- Acquire new skills that will help with governance, strategy development, and rapid project deployment
+- Acquire new skills that will help you with leading change and strategy development